IBM-Cloud/docs/services/mobileaccess/facebook-auth-web.md

-The example below retrieves the parameters from the `VCAP_SERVICES` variable, building the URL, and sending the redirect request.
+The following example retrieves the parameters from the `VCAP_SERVICES` variable, building the URL, and sending the redirect request.

   ```Java
   var cfEnv = require("cfenv");